Article

 And that’s not all.
 ChatGPT can also help with the time-consuming grant writing process.

-ChatGPT Prompting Best Practices for Optimal Results
+ChatGPT for Nonprofits Prompting Best Practices for Optimal Results

 • Be clear and specific: Be as clear and specific as possible about what you want it to generate.
 Provide context, background information, and any relevant details.